Chris Sale’s First Five Red Sox Starts Eerily Similar To Pedro Martinez’s Debut

 (At this rate, would anyone blame Sale — who’s received the second-lowest run support in the American League through the season’s first month — if he just started cutting up his teammates bats?)

 Through just five starts, though, Sale has become appointment viewing.
 He checks off all the Pedro-like criteria.
-There is a level of excitement when you realize it’s a “Sale day.”
+There’s a level of excitement when you realize it’s a “Sale day.”
 If you’re at the game, bathroom and/or beer breaks are reserved for when the Red Sox are hitting.
 It’s almost a letdown when he allows the opposition to put the ball in play, let alone get a hit.
 And you can wonder after an inning or two whether a no-hitter or 20-strikeout game are on the way and not be considered too crazy.

-But Sale’s numbers also are eerily similar to Martinez’s, at least through their five starts with Boston.
+But Sale’s numbers also are eerily similar to Martinez’s, at least through their first five starts with Boston.

 First, a couple of important distinctions: Sale is 28 years old, whereas Martinez was 26 when he started the 1998 season, his first with the Red Sox.
 Also, if you want to say Sale’s start isn’t as impressive as Pedro’s (numbers be damned), we’d have a hard time arguing given Martinez’s run came at the height of the Steroid Era.